Medium tree finch: Ecology

 The diurnal Galapagos short-eared owl is its only remaining natural predator.
 Medium tree finches generally lay two to three eggs.
 Eggs are incubated for approximately 12 days, and nestlings are fed by both parents at the nest for approximately 14 days before becoming fledglings.

-The range of beak sizes of the medium tree finch on Floreana and the large tree finch, Camarhynchus psittacula, on Isabela is roughly the same.
-This reflects the fact that the two species feed on the same type and size of insect.
 The beak of the medium tree finch is intermediate in size between the small tree finch and large tree finch.
-All three species are found in the same habitat country and area.

 Status

-The medium tree finch is threatened by introduced predators such as rats, mice, cats and the smooth-billed ani, as well as habitat loss, which has occurred through clearance for agriculture.
-The introduced fly Philornis downsi is a significant threat to the survival of this species.
-Parasitic larvae of this fly live in the nest material and feed on the blood and body tissues of nestlings.
-P. downsi causes high nestling mortality in the medium tree finch.
-Because of this, and because it has a very small range on a single island, the International Union for Conservation of Nature has rated the medium tree finch as "critically endangered".
+The medium tree finch is threatened by introduced predators such as rats, mice, cats, and the smooth-billed ani, as well as habitat loss, which has occurred through clearance for agriculture.

+The introduced avian vampire fly (Philornis downsi) is a significant threat to the survival of this species.
+The fly's parasitic larvae reside inside the nest material and feed on the blood and body tissues of nestlings.
+This parasitism causes high nestling mortality in the medium tree finch.
+Because of this, and because it has a very small range on a single island, the medium tree finch is listed as critically endangered on the IUCN Red List.